linnil1/1101BioMedDataMining/hw6/README.md

-# Week6 Lecture and Homework
+# Week6 ChIP-seq Analysis

-TOC
+Two analysis methods are studied in the lecture
 * ChIP-Seq Analysis
-* Use ezGeno to find motif from fasta
+* Using ezGeno to find motif from fasta

 Both pipeline written in